ibm-wsc/ConfidentialComputingOnLinuxONE/docs/lab/launchKVMguest.md

 If you are using your own workstation or laptop, if it is running Linux you are probably either using *bash* or are savvy enough to figure out which shell you are running.

-If you are running it on Apple hardware then you are probably running *zsh* or *bash* or as smart as your Linux brethren and also able to figure out which shell you are running.
+If you are running it on Apple hardware then you are probably running *zsh* or *bash* or are savvy enough to figure out which shell you are running.

 If you are running on a Windows machine then we hope that you are using a modern enough version of Windows that you can use the Windows Subsystem for Linux and pretend that you are using a Linux machine.

-If you are running on an older Windows machine then you should ask your manager for a newer laptop or go to work for a more hip enterprise where Apple FanBois and Linux Geeks are not only tolerated but also nurtured and venerated.
+If you are running on an older Windows machine then you should ask your manager for a new laptop.
+If that doesn't work out for you then ask the instructors for help (but not for a new laptop).

-If we haven't sufficiently insulted you yet such that you have stormed off in a huff, and you're still not sure what shell you're using, you can use this command to find out what your shell is:
+If you are not sure what shell you're using, you can use this command to find out what your shell is:

    ``` bash
    echo ${SHELL}